azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 ### Task 1: Implement the event processor

-1. On your Lab VM, open the ConciergePlusSentiment.sln file that you downloaded using Visual Studio, if it is not already open.
+1. On your Lab VM, open the ConciergePlusSentiment.sln file that you downloaded using Visual Studio, if it is not already open

-2. Open **ProcessChatMessage.cs** (found within the **ChatMessageSentimentProcessorFunction** project in the Solution Explorer).
+2. Open **ProcessChatMessage.cs** (found within the **ChatMessageSentimentProcessorFunction** project in the Solution Explorer)

     ![Visual Studio is expanded as follows: ChatMessageSentimentProcessorFunction\ProcessChatMessage.cs](media/vs-process-chat-message.png "Visual Studio")